unsw-se2021/Hare/Deliverable_1_Documentation/User_Stories/newpdffile.md

 **AND:** My new pre-set should be selected

 # US-9
+As a** Member I want to Compare the ingredients of two packaged items, so that can make a well-informed decision about which product to buy.

 **Feature:** Compare the ingredients of two packaged items
 **As a** Member